CDCgov/data-exchange-upload/upload-server/readme.md

 ## VS Code

-When using VS Code, we recommend using the [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) made by the Go Team at Google
+When using VS Code, it is recommended to use the [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) made by the Go Team at Google.

 *.vscode/launch.json*: